freestanding house

 Full Design Control

-Owners generally have more freedom to renovate, extend, or modify the property (subject to local regulations).
+Property owners typically have greater liberty to extend, renovate or change the design of their property (subject to local laws).

 Freestanding House vs Other Housing Types